cysouw/diathesis/text/c03_summaryDia.md

 d.
 Ich binde den Hund fest.
 :::

-## Chained objective diatheses ~~[Ø › OBJ › PBJ]~~
+## Promoted object exchanges ~~[Ø › OBJ › PBJ,ADJ]~~

-A ~~chained objective~~ is a diathesis in which a new object is introduced, while at the same time an existing object is demoted to an obligatory location phrase.
-For details on the definition see [@sec:intro-chained-objective-deobjective].
+An ~~promoted object exchange~~ is a diathesis in which a new object is introduced, while at the same time an existing object is demoted.
+For details on the definition see [@sec:intro-object-exchange].
+The newly introduced object is always a component part (meronym) of the original encompassing object (holonym).

-### *Teilobjektiv* {#sec:summary-resultativ}
+### *Teil/weg-Objekttausch* {#sec:summary-teil-weg}

-The unmarked ~~Teilobjektiv~~ (full discussion in [@sec:prepositions-action-result] and subsequent sections) is a chained diathesis.
-A new accusative object is introduced ('objective') and the erstwhile object is demoted to a prepositional phrase ('antipassive').
+The unmarked ~~Teil/weg-Objekttausch~~ diathesis (full discussion in [@sec:prepositions-partitive-free]) is a chained diathesis.
+A new accusative object is introduced and the erstwhile object is demoted to an obligatory *aus* or *von* prepositional phrase.
 These two remappings are tightly intertwined and have to occur together.
-The result of this diathesis is highly similar to the *Verursachte Bewegung* diathesis ([@sec:summary-verursachte-bewegung]), but the remapping of roles is clearly different as there is no chained remapping in the latter.

-Crucially, in a *Teilobjektiv* the new accusative object is a part of the old object.
-This construction is typically used to express that something is removed or added as a result of an action.
+Crucially for the *Teil/weg-Objekttausch* diathesis, the new accusative object is a part of the old object (hence *Teil* in the German name).
+Additionally, this construction is used to express that something is removed as a result of an action (hence *weg* in the German name).
 An example is shown in [@next] with the verb *waschen* 'to wash'.
 This verb can be used with an accusative argument describing the role of the washee, here *Hose* 'trousers' [@next a].
 Alternatively, a different role can be introduced as accusative, here *Fleck* 'stain' [@next b].
-This new accusative role is necessarily a component part of the former accusative (hence the name *Teilobjektiv*).
+This new accusative role is necessarily a component part of the former accusative.
 In this usage, a directional location *aus meiner Hose* 'from my trousers' is obligatory present in the sentence [@next c].
 This obligatory location represents the former accusative, i.e. the washee.
+Semantically, the new object (*Fleck*) is a part that is removed from the encompassing old object (*Hose*).

 ::: ex
 a.
 Ich wasche meine Hose.